-The main feature of - indirect - gender discrimination in statutory schemes can be found in the areas of part-time and temporary working and other non-standard working patterns, where there is a massive presence of women and young people.
+The main features of - indirect - gender discrimination in statutory schemes can be found in the areas of part-time and temporary working and other non-standard working patterns, where there is a massive presence of women and young people.
 In particular, under the pay-based pension scheme, the amount and number of contributions paid and continuity of payment determine the eligibility for social insurance as well as the benefits level; the increase in minimum insurance and contribution requirements in Italy during the last few decades is bound to have a negative impact upon the pensions of all atypical workers, such as intermittent, temporary, occasional and part-time workers.
-Furthermore, as insurance and contributions periods for the purpose of determining the amount of pension are calculated proportionate to the number of hours worked, vertical part-timers are not credited with contributions for the weeks when they do not carry out their work activity.
 Moreover, those who have high pay fluctuation during the period of reference for the calculation of pensionable income are disadvantaged in relation to the definition of pension amount.
 Again, a temporary worker will have substantial reductions in his/her contribution period for the purpose of calculating the amount of pension and this will naturally cause a reduction of the pension.
 Under the contribution-based pension system, the earnings variations as well as the continuity and regularity of employment of the claimants appear once more to be of crucial importance, as the benefit qualifying conditions and the pension amount are very sensitive to these factors.